The Hardest Day: KG 53 raid

 No. 151's Pilot Officer Richard Milne shot down Gruppenkommandeur of II./KG 53, Major Reinhold Tamm.
 The He 111 blew up, killing all aboard.
 The escorting Bf 109s counter-attacked, shooting down two No. 151 Squadron Hurricanes, killing one pilot and wounding the other.
 No. 257 Squadron also engaged and lost one pilot killed in a crash landing after combat with Bf 110s.
 No. 46 Squadron—the only 12 Group unit to take part—also engaged.
 Shortly thereafter, the 13 Hurricanes from No. 85 Squadron, led by Peter Townsend, struck at the bombers but were blocked by ZG 26 Bf 110s.
 Bf 109s were also present and inconclusive engagements began.
 It was likely the Bf 109s belonged to III./JG 51 providing top cover.
 There was intense combat around the bombers.
 No. 1 Squadron's leader, David Pemperton, accounted for one JG 3 Bf 109.
 No. 85 Squadron accounted for one He 111, but lost a Hurricane to the Bf 110s, the pilot, Pilot Officer Paddy Hemmingway, bailed out into the Channel and survived.
-Another pilot, Flight Lieutenant Dick Lee, a veteran of the Battle of France and a flying ace with nine victories was reported missing in action.
+Another pilot, Flight Lieutenant Richard Lee, a veteran of the Battle of France and a flying ace with nine victories, was reported missing in action.
 He was last seen chasing three Bf 109s out to sea.
 His body was never found.
 Among the few British squadrons left in the fight (owing to fuel and ammunition running low) was No. 54 Squadron.
 Its commander, Colin Falkland Gray, destroyed a Bf 110.

 As KG 53 retreated out to sea, the German bombers dumped their bombs.
 Around 32 German bombs fell on the town of Shoeburyness.
 Two houses were destroyed and 20 damaged.
 One bomb landed on an Anderson Air Raid Shelter, killing a man and his wife.
 Another landed on the railway signal box, killing the signalman.
 Several bombs fell on a War Department gunnery range, causing no damage.
 Some 200 German bombs fell on the mud flats and sandbanks off Shoeburyness.
 Many were delayed-action bombs, and went off at irregular intervals.

 KG 53 had lost only four He 111s destroyed and one damaged.
-Its personnel losses amounted to 12 dead, two wounded and four prisoners of war.
+Its personnel losses amounted to twelve dead, two wounded and four prisoners of war.
 A further five were rescued by British ships, bringing the total number captured to nine.
 The low losses of the group in the face of fighter attacks were down to the determination of ZG 26.
 It cost the unit seven Bf 110s and a further six damaged.